sandyabhi/sandyabhi/README.md

+Hello

-Hey, I'm Sandeep Kumar Patel student at Kirodimal Institue of Technology, Raigarh.
-I have deep interest in Web Technologies.
+I'm Sandeep Kumar Patel student at Kirodimal Institute of Technology, Raigarh.
+I have a deep interest in Web Technologies.

 - 📫 abhisandy47@gmail.com